 The work of Philtre Films has been shown internationally at festivals and venues including the Museum of Modern Art New York, Telluride Festival, CPH:DOX and The Independent Film Channel.
-Most recently, The Offerings, a documentary presented as a 5-channel video installation, is part of the Musée d’art contemporain de Montréal’s exhibition Leonard Cohen : A Crack in Everything, November 2017 - April 2018.
+Most recently, The Offerings, a documentary presented as a 5-channel video installation, is part of the Musée d’art contemporain de Montréal’s touring exhibition Leonard Cohen : A Crack in Everything, 2017-2021.

 The Delian Mode, an experimental documentary about electronic music pioneer Delia Derbyshire, had the distinction of winning both a Genie Award, and the HotDocs Award for Best Short Documentary in 2009 and continues to screen worldwide.
 Next of Kin was the National Winner of the 2011 RBC Emerging Filmmakers Competition hosted by TIFF and Derby & Groma picked up the Special Jury Prize at the Chicago International Movies & Music Festival in 2014.

 Philtre Films has distinguished itself with unique independent productions, as well as close collaborations with artists and organizations such as composer Nicole Lizée, production designer Corinne Merrell, The National Film Board of Canada, Moment Factory, CBC, Erased Tapes and others.
 Past roles include editor for the stop-motion department of the animated feature film The Little Prince and co-creator of a large-scale visual accompaniment for an orchestral concert called Illusions commissioned by the Ensemble Contemporain de Montréal.